 China is the world’s highest producer of farmed pork, chicken and eggs, with over half a billion pigs thought to be on farms, 20 million slaughtered per week, 5 billion chickens raised for slaughter per year and estimates of over 2,600 billion hens in battery cages (FAO, 2016).

-The primary objectives are designed to support the OIE Regional Animal Welfare Strategy for South East Asia, through local collaboration and expertise.
+The primary objectives were designed to support the OIE Regional Animal Welfare Strategy for South East Asia, through local collaboration and expertise.

 1. To enhance stakeholder knowledge of OIE slaughter and farming systems standards in China.